What is a civil partnership?

 The clerks at the court can help, but they cannot give you legal advice on your rights nor on how to complete the civil partnership dissolution documents.
 Problems can arise if the forms are incorrectly completed.

-The dissolution process is started by one civil partner (then called the "petitioner") lodging a document called a dissolution petition with the court, along with the relevant court fees.
-The petition sets out the details of the civil partnership, the parties, any children and the grounds for the dissolution.
+The dissolution process is started by one civil partner (then called the "applicant") lodging an application with the court, along with the relevant divorce court fees.

-The court "issues" the petition, stamping it and sending a copy to your civil partner (then called the "respondent").
+The court "issues" the application and if you are not making a joint application at this stage sends a copy to your civil partner (then called the "respondent").

 Acknowledgement of service

-When the respondent receives the dissolution petition, they are required to fill in a form, called an acknowledgement of service, to confirm that they have received it and send this back to the court within 7 days.
-The court forwards a copy to the petitioner.
+If the application is made by one civil partner when the respondent receives the dissolution application, they are required to fill in a form, called an acknowledgement of service, to confirm that they have received it and send this back to the court within 14 days.
+The court forwards a copy to the applicant.

 Contested and uncontested dissolution

-Six weeks and a day after the date of the conditional order, the petitioner can apply for the "final order" which is the legal document that finally ends the civil partnership.
-If the petitioner does not apply, then after a further three months, the respondent can apply.
+Six weeks and a day after the date of the conditional order, the applicant can apply for the "final order" which is the legal document that brings the civil partnership to an end.
+If the applicant does not apply, then after a further three months, the respondent can apply.
 The final order is an important document and should be kept in a safe place.

 How long does it take to get a civil partnership dissolution order?

-If everything is agreed, and both parties complete and return the documents promptly, the court will normally take between 4 and 6 months to process the dissolution from start to finish.
+If everything is agreed, and both parties complete and return the documents promptly, the court will normally take between 6-9 months to process the dissolution from start to finish.

 What other issues need to be dealt?